ivans-innovation-lab/my-company-documentation/chapter1/architecture-patterns-and-best-practices.md

 ![](/assets/MicroservicePatternLanguage.jpg)

-## The architecture pattern language
+## The Architecture Pattern Language

 The architecture pattern language consists of numerous groups of patterns. **The value of a pattern language exceeds the sum of it’s individual patterns because it defines these relationships between the patterns:**